Seattle Public Schools

 One alternative to closing schools would be to have less staff at each individual school.
 This would mean further reducing school staff — assistant principals, librarians, counselors, social workers, instructional aides, custodians, maintenance workers, security personnel, grounds staff, — and/or reducing the number of teachers by increasing class sizes.

-Find answers to community questions
+Find answers to frequently asked community questions

 Share your questions or feedback